jelenabozek/NormativeModelling/README.md

   - settings for the GAMLSS are specified via the options:
     - `--func` specifies the formula function to be used for fitting - it can be one of the following: 'linear', 'polynomial', 'spline', 'splineMuSigma', 'splineMuSigmaNuTau'. [default= splineMuSigma]
     - `--distribution` specifies the family distribution to use for modelling - it can be 'BCT' or 'SHASH'. [default= SHASH]
+    - `--roundages` if this flag is written then all values of age are rounded before fitting to them

 For sliding window models: